About Our Doctoral Program

 - Sally Westmoreland.
 Associate Scientist, Inyo County Water Department, California

 - Xinyue Ye.
-Associate Professor of Geography, Kent State University
+Professor of Urban Planning, Texas A&M University.

 - Tong Zhang.
 Associate Professor, Wuhan University